yunshengtian/AutoOED/README.md

 ### Executable files

-Please see the instructions for directly installing executable files in our documentation: (**TODO**).
+Please see the instructions for directly installing executable files in our documentation.

 ### Source code